Volunteering and Volunteer Staff Development

-The National Fraternity, though the Alumni Relations/Internal Volunteer Development Committee plans and organizes a four day training weekend called the National Volunteer Conference.
+The National Fraternity, through the Volunteer Development Committee plans and organizes a four day training weekend called the National Volunteer Conference.
 This volunteer staff only conference offers a variety of skills-based seminar tracks and small group discussions and also provides the opportunity for volunteer staff to meet, share ideas, and develop friendships with their counterparts.

 Local Volunteer Training